 The South Florida Water Management District is to be commended on its effort to develop a state-of-the-art regional-scale water-management model for South Florida.
-The Regional Simulation Model (RSM) is a significant improvement over the currently-used Water Management Model (WMM).
-The object-oriented approach in RSM makes it easier to maintain and improve, capable of simulating a wider variety of processes, capable in incorporating a more complex set of water-management rules, and having an increased spatial resolution that should lead to more accurate results.
-The open nature of the model facilitates addition of new features over the lifetime of the model.
+The Regional Simulation Model (RSM) is a significant improvement over the currently used Water Management Model (WMM).
+The object-oriented approach in RSM makes it easier to maintain and improve, capable of simulating a wider variety of processes, and capable of incorporating a more complex set of water-management rules.
+The unstructured grid capability of the RSM provides increased spatial resolution that should lead to more accurate simulation results.
+The extensible property of the RSM over the WMM should increase the model's longevity by readily facilitating the addition of new features over the lifetime of its use.